-Sudanese President Omar al-Bashir flew out of South Africa on Monday, defying a court order for him to stay as judges weighed up whether he should be arrested for alleged war crimes and genocide.
+Sudanese President Omar al-Bashir flew out of South Africa on Monday, dodging a court order for him to stay as judges weighed up whether he should be arrested over alleged war crimes and genocide.

-The International Criminal Court (ICC) said it was “disappointed” at South Africa’s failure to heed its calls to detain Bashir on long-standing arrest warrants over the Darfur conflict.
+The International Criminal Court said it was “disappointed” at the failure to arrest Bashir, who had been in Johannesburg for an African Union summit overshadowed by the ICC’s demand for his detention on long-standing arrest warrants over the Darfur conflict.

-As his plane took off on the final day of an African Union leaders’ summit in Johannesburg, the local high court was still hearing arguments over an urgent application to force the authorities to detain him.
+Even as his plane took off from Waterkloof military airport outside Pretoria, the local high court heard legal arguments over the urgent application to force the authorities to arrest him.

-After Bashir had departed, South African Judge Dunstan Mlambo also issued a harsh rebuke of the government for ignoring Sunday’s court order, requiring the authorities to keep him grounded.
+After Bashir had departed, South African Judge Dunstan Mlambo also issued a harsh criticism of the government for ignoring Sunday’s court order that authorities must stop the president from exiting the country.

 “The conduct of the respondents — to the extent that they have failed to take steps to arrest and detain (Bashir) — is inconsistent with the constitution of the Republic of South Africa,” Mlambo said.

-President Bashir’s hurried departure from Waterkloof military airport outside Pretoria sparked anger from rights groups.
+President Bashir’s hurried exit on the final day of the summit sparked anger from rights groups.

-South Africa is a signatory of the ICC, which has often been criticised for only targeting African leaders.
+South Africa is a signatory of the ICC, which has often been criticised for only targeting Africa leaders.

 – Assurances given? –

-Sudanese officials in Johannesburg earlier shrugged off the court case and said the South African government had given them assurances about Bashir’s trip.
+Sudanese officials in Johannesburg earlier brushed off the court case and said the South African government had given them assurances about Bashir’s trip before the summit.

-The ICC indictments relate to the western Sudanese region of Darfur, which erupted into conflict in 2003 when black insurgents rose up against Bashir’s Arab-dominated government, complaining of marginalisation.
+The ICC indictments relate to the western Sudanese region of Darfur, which erupted into conflict in 2003 when black insurgents launched a campaign against Bashir’s Arab-dominated government, complaining of marginalisation.

 Khartoum unleashed a bloody counter-insurgency using the armed forces and allied militia.